Ljcordey/bionic-MAV-MD-report/MAV-Bionics/Bionic principles applied to MAV design.md

 ## Scoping

-For the project's Scope Definition, we referred to the biomimicry modeling wheel (Fig.1).
-It enabled us to divide our scoping efforts into three main categories:
+Scoping is used to clarify the Requirements.
+Main parts of scoping are defining the boundaries, challenge, context and constraints of the Project.
+The Scoping Process is applied to the project according to the biomimicry modelling wheel (Fig. 1).
+The model divides the scoping efforts into three main categories:

 - Context definition
 - Function identification